Neutron Star Crust Can Support A Large Ellipticity: Abstract

 \section{Abstract}

 Non-axisymmetrical deformations of the crust on rapidly rotating neutron stars are one of the main targets of searches for continuous gravitational waves.
 The maximum ellipticity, or fractional difference in moments of inertia, that can be supported by deformations of the crust (known as ``mountains'') provides an important upper limit on the strength of these continuous gravitational wave sources.
-We use the formalism of \cite{Gittins2021}, along with a deforming force that acts mainly in the transverse direction, to obtain a maximum ellipticity of 7.4$\times$10$^{-6}$.
-This is larger than the original results of \cite{Gittins2021} but consistent with earlier calculations by \cite{Ushomirsky2000}.
+We use the formalism developed by Gittins and Andersson, along with a deforming force that acts mainly in the transverse direction, to obtain a maximum ellipticity of 7.4$\times$10$^{-6}$.
+This is larger than the original results that Gittins and Andersson obtained but consistent with earlier calculations by Ushomirsky, Cutler and Bildsten.
 This suggests that rotating neutron stars could be strong sources of continuous gravitational waves.

 \keywords{gravitational waves -- stars: neutron}